 Dunedin lies at the base of the Otago Peninsula, which is a large, minimally-developed rocky peninsula surrounded by the Pacific Ocean.
 Along the peninsula, you’ll find hiking trails, sandy beaches (with lots of sea lions and marine life), New Zealand’s only castle and quaint cafes too.

 What specifically makes Dunedin a great place to live?
-You’ll enjoy all the amenities of a larger city (but without the traffic and high cost of living) whilst still having quick, easy access to the beautiful environment and the community feel of a much smaller town.
+You’ll enjoy all the amenities and attractions of a larger city (but without the traffic and high cost of living) whilst still having quick, easy access to the beautiful environment and the community feel of a much smaller town.

 What’s not to love about living in the Deep South?

 Book: Discounted mini golf and/or laser tag at Megazone.